rakeshnaik07/demo/README.md

 # demo
-This is a demo for Git &amp; GitHub
+This is a demo for Git &amp; GitHub class